helloflask/cloud-drive/README.md

 # Cloud-Drive
-A to-do list App made with Flask and JavaScript.
+A minimal photo upload and manage system with Flask and Flask-Uploads (Multiple file upload support!).

 ## Extensions
 Flask==0.11.1